Gunnar J. Gitlin featured presenter for Seminars in January, February, and May 6th!

 IICLE Master Teacher Seminar on Child Support and Maintenance.

-May 6th Gunnar Gitlin and Nancy Shafer co-chair their Master Teacher seminar regarding child support and maintenance for the Illinois Institute for Continuing Legal Education.
-Stephanie Kasten of the Gitlin Law Firm will also present at this seminar along with Judge Jeffrey Hirsch of the 22nd Judicial District and several other well known presenters.
+May 6th Gunnar Gitlin and Nancy Shafer co-chaired their Master Teacher seminar regarding child support and maintenance for the Illinois Institute for Continuing Legal Education.
+Stephanie Kasten of the Gitlin Law Firm also presented at this seminar along with Judge Jeffrey Hirsch of the 22nd Judicial District and several other well known presenters.
 This is available for CLE credit.

 8:50 – 9:00 Welcoming Announcements